 Daryl congratulated the State Government and his team on the project saying: “Corrs has brought its extensive experience in major development projects to the fore, working side-by-side with the Government to make this project a reality.”

-The $3 billion QWB Project will include 1,100 premium hotel rooms in five new hotels including Brisbane’s first 6 Star hotel; three residential towers with approximately 2,000 apartments; new casino; over 12 football fields of high quality public realm; and a new pedestrian bridge to South Bank.
+The A$3 billion QWB Project will include 1,100 premium hotel rooms in five new hotels including Brisbane’s first 6 Star hotel; three residential towers with approximately 2,000 apartments; new casino; over 12 football fields of high quality public realm; and a new pedestrian bridge to South Bank.

 Peter added: “Now that contractual close has been reached, all parties can focus on ensuring the successful delivery of this significant project”.